goblinhack/c-plus-plus-examples/std_sort_with_custom_iterators/README.md

 - reverse, random access
 - reverse constant, random access

-To avoid having to implement this over and over for each container we create we can use a templatized iterator e.g.:
+Each iterator needs its own implementation, but to avoid this we can use a templatized iterator e.g.:
 ```C++
     template<typename T> class MyIterator { ... }
     template<typename T> class MyReverseIterator { ... }
 ```
-And then later we can save some typing by having the const and non const be instantiations of this template e.g.:
+And then later we can save some typing by having the const and non const versions be instantiations of this template e.g.:
 ```C++
     typedef MyIterator<T>              iterator;
     typedef MyIterator<const T>        const_iterator;
     typedef MyReverseIterator<T>       reverse_iterator;
     typedef MyReverseIterator<const T> const_reverse_iterator;
 ```
-Note that we have one template each for forward and reverse containers.
+Note that we have one template each for forward and reverse iterators.
-The only real difference is that things like ++ will increment in the forward container and decrement in the reverse container e.g.:
+The only real difference is that operations like ++ will increment in the forward container and decrement in the reverse container e.g.:
 ```C++
     MyIterator<T>        operator++ (int) { auto temp(*this); ++dataptr; return temp; }
     MyReverseIterator<T> operator++ (int) { auto temp(*this); --dataptr; return temp; }
 ```
-We must provide all operators for moving around the container, +,-,++,--,==.!= etc...
+We must also provide all operators for moving around the container, +,-,++,--,==.!= etc...:
-It is quite a lot!:
 ```C++
     MyReverseIterator<T> operator+ (const difference_type& delta) { auto oldptr = dataptr; dataptr-=delta; auto temp(*this); dataptr = oldptr; return temp; }
     MyReverseIterator<T> operator+ (int delta) { auto oldptr = dataptr; dataptr-=delta; auto temp(*this); dataptr = oldptr; return temp; }